UlrikeDetective/LittleLemonBackEnd/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+Exercise: Setting up the Django project
+Overview
+In this Capstone project course, you are going to build REST APIs using Django and Django REST Framework.

+In this exercise, you will build a Django project for the Little Lemon restaurant.

+Scenario
+The owners of the Little Lemon restaurant have hired you to build two APIs.
+One API to order food using the Menu API.
+You need to build the Table booking API to facilitate reserving a table for dining in the restaurant on a specific date and for a certain number of people.